Degree

 If a student is deployed or moves out of the area while enrolled in the on-campus program, he/she may transfer to the online program, which provides students with the flexibility needed to accommodate their changing lives.

-On-campus students can also pursue:
+Students can also pursue:

 Sample courses: